Direct Counterfactual Communication with Single Photons

-On Bob's side, a liquid crystal phase modulator (LCPM) and a PBS are used to realize the active choice between the two states, Pass (logic 0) and Block (logic 1).
-If Bob chooses logic 1, in order to block the transmission channel, the LCPM applies a $\pi$-phase delay on the arrived photon, converting the polarization from horizontal ($H$) to vertical ($V$).
-Then the photon will be reflected by $P_1$ and discarded, so that the transmission channel is broken.
-Otherwise, the LCPM does not affect the arrived photon.
-On Alice's side, she records bit 0 on the coincident detection of $D_0$ and $D_t$, and bit 1 on the coincident detection of $D_1$ and $D_t$.
+To realize active choice between the two states (Pass [logic 0] and Block [logic 1]), a liquid-crystal phase modulator (LCPM) and a polarizing beam splitter (PBS) are used on Bob's side.
+If Bob were to choose logic 1, the LCPM would apply a $\pi$-phase delay on the arriving photon, which converts the polarization of photon from horizontal ($H$) to vertical ($V$).
+The photon would then be reflected by $P_1$ and discarded, so that the transmission channel is blocked; otherwise, the LCPM does not affect the arriving photon.
+On Alice's side, a bit 0 on the coincident detection of $D_0$ and $D_t$ and a bit 1 on the coincident detection of $D_1$ and $D_t$ are recorded.

-The nested interferometer requires stability in the sub-wavelength order to maintain a high visibility for counterfactual communication.
-To suppress mechanical vibration and temperature drift, we employ a technique of active phase locking in the experiment.
-An additional phase-locking laser with the same wavelength as the single photon source is coupled into the inner and outer interferometer.
-Mirrors $M_1$ and $M_B$ are placed on two piezoceramics translation stage that can precisely adjust the interferometers according to the feedback signal.
-A visibility comparison of interferometers with and without the active phase-locking technique is shown in Fig.~\ref{Fig:cfcomm:setup}B. With the technique, the visibility can maintain 98\% for hours.
+Another challenge in realizing the nested interferometer is maintaining a high visibility level for counterfactual communication, which required stability in the sub-wavelength order.
+We employ an active phase stabilization technique in the experiment to suppress mechanical vibration and temperature drift.
+We replace detector $D_f$ with a phase stabilization system to run direct counterfactual communication.
+Interference visibility can be maintained at 98\% for several hours, and more details on phase stabilization can be found in Materials and Methods.

-In our experiment, we demonstrate direct counterfactual communication by transmitting a $100\times100$ pixel monochrome bitmap (Chinese knot), as shown in Fig.~\ref{Fig:Node:result}.
-Bit by bit, Bob controls his LCPM according to 10 Kbits bitmap information.
-After Alice obtained a successful detection event, either $D_0$ and $D_t$ click or $D_1$ and $D_t$ click, she sends Bob a feedback and then Bob continues on the next bit until the 10 Kbits information is all transmitted.
+Direct counterfactual communication was demonstrated by transmitting a $100\times100$ pixel monochrome bitmap (Chinese knot), as shown in Fig.~\ref{Fig:Node:result}.
+Bit by bit, Bob controlled his LCPM according to 10-Kbits bitmap information processed over 5 hours with a total channel loss of 52 dB.
+Because of this channel loss, unfortunately, many bits were ultimately not detected successfully.
+As a result, Alice was needed to send single photons repeatedly until a successful detection event (either $D_0$ and $D_t$ clicking, or $D_1$ and $D_t$ clicking) was obtained.
+Subsequently, she then regularly transmitted feedback to Bob informing him to continue with the next bit until all 10 Kbits of information were transmitted.

-In ideal case of the SLAZ scheme when $M=4$ and $N=2$, the probability for Alice to rightfully identify Bob's logic $0$ is 85.4\% and logic $1$ is 100\%.
-In our experiment, due to imperfect interference of the interferometer, these two numbers are reduced to $83.4\%$ and $91.2\%$ for logic $0$ and $1$, respectively.
-As shown in Fig.~\ref{Fig:Node:result}, the Chinese knot bitmap is successfully transmitted from Bob to Alice with high visibility.